Wander Franco Player Props: Rays vs. Tigers

 Wander Franco At The Plate

+- In 33.0% of his games this season, Franco has had at least one RBI.
+He's picked up more than one in 12.3% and driven in three or more of his team's runs in four contests.

-- He has scored a run in 45 games this season, with multiple runs 12 times.
+- He has scored in 45 of 106 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.